Breword/tmux/Contributing.md

 candidates are produced for testing, until the final release is published and the branch removed.

-## Non-code contributions

-Here are some ideas for anyone who would like to contribute to tmux without writing any code:

-- Testing.
-Test master, test release candidates, test releases.

-- Improve the FAQ.
-Write (and maintain) some official howto guides.

-- Help with packaging releases for different platforms or produce static builds so people can test more easily.

-- CI for more platforms.

-- Write regression tests (see the regress/ directory).

-- Write (and maintain) build and installation instructions for different platforms.

-- Triage and manage open issues and help to reply.

 ## Code contributions

 Here is a list of outstanding feature requests or notes for future